Welding: Arc welding processes

 One of the most common types of arc welding is shielded metal arc welding (SMAW); it is also known as manual metal arc welding (MMAW) or stick welding.
 Electric current is used to strike an arc between the base material and consumable electrode rod, which is made of filler material (typical steel) and is covered with a flux that protects the weld area from oxidation and contamination by producing carbon dioxide (CO2) gas during the welding process.
 The electrode core itself acts as filler material, making a separate filler unnecessary.

 The process is versatile and can be performed with relatively inexpensive equipment, making it well suited to shop jobs and field work.
 An operator can become reasonably proficient with a modest amount of training and can achieve mastery with experience.
 Weld times are rather slow, since the consumable electrodes must be frequently replaced and because slag, the residue from the flux, must be chipped away after welding.
 Furthermore, the process is generally limited to welding ferrous materials, though special electrodes have made possible the welding of cast iron, stainless steel, aluminum, and other metals.

 Gas metal arc welding (GMAW), also known as metal inert gas or MIG welding, is a semi-automatic or automatic process that uses a continuous wire feed as an electrode and an inert or semi-inert gas mixture to protect the weld from contamination.
 Since the electrode is continuous, welding speeds are greater for GMAW than for SMAW.

-A related process, flux-cored arc welding (FCAW), uses similar equipment but uses wire consisting of a steel electrode surrounding a powder fill material.
+A related process, flux-cored arc welding (FCAW), uses similar equipment but uses wire consisting of a tubular steel electrode surrounding a powder fill material.
 This cored wire is more expensive than the standard solid wire and can generate fumes and/or slag, but it permits even higher welding speed and greater metal penetration.
+As the electrode is consumed, the flux disintegrates to create shielding gas and a protective layer of slag similar to stick welding.
+Some flux-cored machines have a nozzle that uses a shielding gas to supplement the protection from the flux.
+This is called dual shield welding, and uses a specialized gas shielded flux-core wire.